 The second photo shows all parts that were improved and is fallowed by close-ups of some of those parts.
-The last three show the starting PSI, how to adjust the power level and the included bullets.
-I set it to low power by backing out the striker spring adjuster until it is flush with the housing.
+The last two show the starting PSI and how to adjust the power level.
+I set it to low power by backing the striker spring adjuster until it's flush with the housing.
 For high-power I tighten the spring adjuster until it stops.

 This is a brief explanation of the work done.
 The plastic sleeve that restricts the transfer port was eliminated.
 The valve and barrel ports were enlarged to match the transfer port.
 Contact points and surfaces were polished to smooth the trigger, bolt and striker action.
 The valve and striker springs were re-ground to square them better, this improved valve, bolt and striker consistency.
 The sealing edge on the valve stem was rounded more to improve air flow.
 The front cap on the shroud was bored off-center so I enlarged the hole just enough to correct that.
 All of the o-rings were upgraded to 90D for improved durability and a more stable shroud mounts.
 All of the external screws were upgraded to heat-treated stainless steel so the entire exterior is weatherproof.